 We employ a standard grading system for the entire portfolio.
 Grade 1 is used for those investments from which a capital gain is expected.
 Grade 2 is used for investments performing in accordance with plan.
 Grade 3 is used for investments that require closer monitoring; however, no loss of interest or principal is expected.
-Grade 4 is used for investments that are in workout and for which some loss of current interest is expected, but no loss of principal is expected and the investment is written down to net realizable value.
+Grade 4 is used for investments that are in workout and for which some loss of current interest is expected, but no loss of principal is expected.
+Grade 5 is used for investments that are in workout and for which some loss of principal is expected and the investment is written down to net realizable value.